suzhenye/polykube/README.md

 # polykube

-Polykube is a web service that consists of three microservices.
+Polykube is a Kubernetes-deployable web service that consists of three microservices:

 1. `vnextapi`, which is a Microsoft ASP.NET Web API vNext service.
 This runs on Mono and uses Owin/Nowin for the server implementation.
 2. `goapi` is a simple proof-of-concept service written in Go (golang).
 3. `static` is a small docker container exposing nginx and some static html/js/css content.

-This is deployable using Kubernetes.
-Tested with a local cluster.
-Going to test with Azure soon.

 ## Motivations

-* Example of a kubernetes project that is, at least somewhat, non-trivial
-* Exercise some sharding/discovery ideas

-## Features - Already Done

-1. ASP.NET vNext (development, K Runtime, packaging, etc)
-2. Simple golang service (just to prove out service discovery later)
-3. Docker: using it for deployment, and repeatable builds hopefully (vnextapi is deployed like a dynamic app)
-4. Local Kubernetes Deployments (aka, "local" on Docker; not "vagrant" with Docker on Vagrant VMs)

-## Features - Added Recently

-0. Fixed NuGet.Config (CASING IS VERY IMPORTANT FOR THIS FILENAME) so that it builds again against myget.org properly.
-1. Multiphase `Dockerfile`s: GoApi service
+### A non-trivial Kubernetes example

+At the time of writing, the Kubernetes examples were lacking.

+### Docker rocks, empowering devs rocks

+Docker empowers development - building anyone of the microservices takes a single command from any Linux host with docker installed.
+It's also one line to drop into a live environment where you can build source that you can edit in your local git repo on your host.
+This means that you can have a host machine with no build tools or libraries installed, and still type a single command and get

+### Others

+...

-## Features - Planned
+## Todo

 0. Determine if Go Api is properly staticly built.
 There's a warning about getaddrinfo as it is now.

-1. Investigate if `kpm pack` adds any benefit whatsoever
+1. Investigate if `kpm pack` adds any benefit (will it build? produce a versioned binary to container-ize separately from the source container?)

-2. Fix vnextapi (broke with KRE-alpha4, so bumped pkgs up to alpha4 and will fix soon)

-## Features - Longer Term
+## Planned Features

 1. Service Discovery
 2. Sharding support (and addressing)